 Goal 3: Fostering Lasting Relationships

-Canada places great value on building and nurturing relationships with partners in the Americas.
-People-to-people relationships across government, the private sector, civil society and academia are fundamental to achieving long-term results.
-We are prioritising the strengthening of our bilateral relationships and our support to regional organizations such as the Organization of American States and the Inter-American Development Bank.
+Canada places great value on building and nurturing relationships with its partners in the Americas.
+People-to-people relationships across government, the private sector, academia and civil society are key to achieving long-term results.
+Strengthening our bilateral relations and our support for regional multilateral institutions such as the Organization of American States (OAS) and the Inter-American Development Bank is a top priority.

 You may also be interested in...

 - Canada Celebrates 25 Years of Membership in the OAS

 - Overview of the OAS and Inter-American System

 - Emerging Leaders in the Americas Program – 2015 Study Tour